To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: Street Parties

-You can read about other ways we are celebrating the Coronation in Sandwell here:
+You can also read about other ways we are celebrating VE Day in Sandwell here.

 This page offers information and links to support and resources to organise either a Street Meet or a Street Party.